CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 </div>

  ***<div align="center">Amazon Route 53</div>***
+ *<div align="center">🌎 Global service</div>*

- is a DNS web service.
+ Is a DNS web service.
 It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.
 Another feature of Route 53 is the ability to manage the DNS records for domain names.
 You can register new domain names directly in Route 53.
 You can also transfer DNS records for existing domain names managed by other domain registrars.
 This enables you to manage all of your domain names within a single location.
  * **DNS (Domain Name System):** You can think of DNS as being the phone book of the internet.
 DNS resolution is the process of translating a domain name to an IP address.
 <div align="center">
    <img width="800" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/57d0bf3d-98bf-44eb-82af-39af246cbecf">